 The application deadlines for study abroad and exchange students are as follows:

 Fall Semester (August-December): 01 June

 Erasmus+ or exchange students are eligible for a tuition fee waiver at CBS.
 They must be nominated through their home institutions before starting with the application process.
 Contact the international relations office at your home university in order to find out whether they have signed a student exchange or Erasmus+ agreement with the CBS International Business School.
 Please do not hesitate to contact the CBS International Office at firstname.lastname@example.org for details on the application process, should your home university not be a CBS partner institution.

 Please make sure to upload the following documents:

 Passport-sized photo (jpg)

 Most recent transcript of records (in English)

-Please note that that we recommend early applications due to a restricted number of place.
+Please note that we recommend early applications due to a restricted number of places.